shashvatshah9/shashvatshah9.github.io/about.md

   <b>Adaptive Video Player </b> <br/>
     Developed a web application that recognized student behavior while studying from video lectures.
 Data is streamed from an EEG headset, eye position from a camera (using OpenCV), and heart rate from a sensor to NoSQL database.
-And, Based on this data, an algorithm was designed to calibrate the student’s attention level and using javascript the playback speed of the web video player was adapted.
+And, Based on this data, an algorithm was designed to calibrate the student's attention level and using javascript the playback speed of the web video player was adapted.
   </li>
 </ol>